forestgrape/coronavirus/index.md

 The evolution rate of coronaviruses is fast because of a short average generation time and the mechanism they copy their RNA.
 The mechanism of RNA copying [[Woo et al.](#woo)] [more refs coming] is:
 * RNA-dependent RNA polymerase, which yields high rate of random point mutations.
 * a homologous recombination mechanism.
-Coronaviruses have large genomes (in comparison to other viruses and messanger RNAs) which both backs the mentioned recombinations and encodes complex proteins.
+Coronaviruses have large genomes (in comparison to other viruses and messenger RNAs) which both backs the mentioned recombinations and encodes complex proteins.
 Overall they can fast adapt to changed or new environments if given time and opportunity and they can change the metabolism of the target cells in various ways.
 [in work]

 <p id='section-habitat'>-----</p>

 ## Habitat
-><span id='habitat'> A *Habitat* of a virus are collections of [cells](#infected-cell) or [entities](#infected-entity) such as tissues,organs, oragnisms which are frequently infected.
+><span id='habitat'> A *Habitat* of a virus are collections of [cells](#infected-cell) or [entities](#infected-entity) such as tissues, organs, oragnisms which are frequently infected.
 E.g. Sars-CoV-2 frequently infects alveolar type 2 epithelial cells.
 These are called a habitat as well as the surrounding organ: the human lungs. </span>

 ><span id='host'> A *Host* of a virus is an animal which has virus [habitats](#habitat) i.e. the animal has cells which are subject to frequent virus infections. </span>